alliedvision/gst-vmbsrc/README.md

+# WORK IN PROGRESS

+THIS REPOSITORY IS STILL A WORK IN PROGRES.
+IT IS CURRENTLY BEING MIGRATED FROM VIMBA TO VIMBA X.

 # gst-vimbasrc
 This project contains the official GStreamer plugin to make cameras supported by Allied Visions Vimba API available as GStreamer sources.